60 Minutes: New Zealand

 The New Zealand version of 60 Minutes has aired on national television since 1989, when it was originally launched on TV3.
 In 1992, the rights were acquired by TVNZ, who began broadcasting it in 1993.
 The network aired the program for nine years before dropping it in 2002 for its own program, entitled Sunday, which is currently the highest-rated current affairs show broadcast on New Zealand television, followed by 20/20.
 60 Minutes was broadcast by rival network TV3, before switching to the Sky Television owned Prime channel in 2013, when the contract changed hands.

 Brazil

-In 1992, the GNT channel (now GloboNews) brought its original version with dubbed subtitles from that country.
+In 1992, the GNT channel brought its original version with dubbed subtitles from that country.
 And later, in 2004, Rede Bandeirantes, planned a licensed localized version, but the plan was cancelled.
 And even so that year, it returned as a frame, i.e. a rubric in the program Domingo Espetacular on Rede Record, a competitor of Rede Globo's program Fantástico.